danimilani/danimilani/README.md

 📈  I am a Bachelor in Business Administration and Accounting with work experience in Financial Services.
 I currently work with Technical Support and Client Services and I'm changing my career path, focusing on learning to code and developing technical skills in SQL, Python, HTML, Javascript and CSS.

-🤓  I'm passionate about learning new things and here in my profile I share the projects that I have been working on (you can see some of them pinned below and a few other ones in my repositories) and a collection of files and notes that I create on the courses that I am doing.
+🤓  I'm passionate about learning new things and here in my profile I share the projects that I have been working on (you can see some of them pinned below and a few other ones in my Portfolio) and a collection of files and notes that I create on the courses that I am doing.

 Check my Portfolio here: [Daniella Milani's Portfolio](https://danimilani.github.io/)